 Rebuilt in May 1988 as an Eagle Scout Project of Ashley Lewis Robertson of Kilmarnock Troop 242

 Location.
 37° 39.706′ N, 76° 25.185′ W. Marker is in Irvington, Virginia, in Lancaster County.
-Marker is at the intersection of Irvington Road (Virginia Route 200) and King Carter Drive, on the right when traveling south on Irvington Road.
+Memorial is at the intersection of Irvington Road (Virginia Route 200) and King Carter Drive, on the right when traveling south on Irvington Road.
+Memorial is near the Irvington United Methodist Church.
 Touch for map.
-Memorial is near the Irvington United Methodist Church.
 Marker is at or near this postal address: 26 King Carter Drive, Irvington VA 22480, United States of America.
+Touch for directions.